Pacaya Samiria National Reserve 3-Day Tour

 Cancellation policy

-If you cancel at least 12 days before the start of the tour, you will receive a refund of 70% of the total cost.
+If you cancel at least 12 days before the tour starts, you will receive a refund of 70% of the total cost.

 After this time or in case of not doing the activity, no refund will be made.